Advanced Machine Learning, Data Mining, and Online Advertising Services

-One essential problem in NLP is to model the language behind a collection of documents.
-In particular, one interesting NLP problem is to extract underlying topics from a collection of documents.
+One essential problem in NLP is to model the language behind a collection of documents, and specifically to extract the underlying topics from a collection of documents.
 Here, we model a document as a bag of words in which words ('s) are the observed variables while topics are latent variables.
-Blei et al. proposed LDA model as a generative model to study such NLP problems .
+Blei et al. has proposed the LDA as a generative model for solving such NLP problems .

-One way to approach the problem of topics modeling for a collection of documents is to employ a generative framework and that's extactly the way LDA solves the problem.
-To find the intuitions behind the LDA model let's look at a science paper published by J. Kleinberg in the Nature: Navigation in a Small World.
+One way to approach the problem of topics modeling for a collection of documents is to employ a generative framework and that's how LDA solves the problem.
+To understand the intuitions behind the LDA model let's look at a science paper published by J. Kleinberg in the Nature: Navigation in a Small World.

-By a quick glance at the paper, the reader realizes that the paper can be expressed as a collection of words.
-Also, the paper talks about a few topics such as: "social networks", "graphs structure", "search", "routing" and so on.
-In real world, we expect that most of documents also talk about a few topics.
-One can argue that brain also expresses a topic by a probability distribution over vocabulary of words .
+With a quick glance, you can see that the paper talks about a few topics: "social networks", "graphs", "search", and "routing".
+In the real world, we expect that most of documents talk about a few topics.
+One can argue that our mind expresses a topic somehow with a list of probabilities over words vocabulary .

-Fig 1 is the graphical representation of the LDA model .
-One can generate a document by first sampling from a multinomial topic distribution for that document to find the topic for word in document .
-Next, one can sample word from which is the probability distribution of topic over vocabulary words.
-Thus, one can use LDA model to generate documents given documents distributions over topics as well as topics distributions over vocabulary of words.
-This description has been captured in Fig 1.
+Fig 1 shows the graphical representation of the LDA model .
+We can generate a document by first sampling from a multinomial topic distribution for that document to find the topic for word in document .
+Next, we can sample word from which is the probability distribution of topic over vocabulary words.
+Thus, we can use LDA to generate documents given documents distributions over topics along with topics distributions over the vocabulary.
+This description has been captured in Fig 1 above.

-The challenge is how one can compute LDA model in practice.
+The next key question is how one can train the LDA model.
 Here the only observed variables are words while (topics) are latent variables.
-Also, both (documents distributions over topics) and (topics distributions over ) distributions are unknown.
+Also, both (documents distributions over topics) and (topics distributions over ) distributions are unknown and should be computed.

 Fig 2 shows the LDA algorithm for sampling hidden topic of word i in document j using conditional probability of .
 Fig 2 shows all the steps required to scan words in document when first we compute the probability for each topic using the current state of as shown in conditional probability.
 Next, we use the probability weights in order to determine the current topic of the given word with index in the document under process.